ellull/fan-controller/README.md

 I used [EasyEDA](https://easyeda.com/), which is a free of charge tool, for their design.

 The ESPHome YAML file to build the firmware can be found in the `firmware` directory.
-I've can confirm it compiles with [ESPHome](https://esphome.io/) v2023.3.
+It has been tested with [ESPHome](https://esphome.io/) v2023.3.

 A bit of history